julemai/nrcan-hfe/README.md

 python src/analyse_event.py --ifeatures "0, 178" --bbox_buffer 0.5 --dates_buffer 5.0,0.0 --tmpdir "/tmp/"
 ```

-Please refer to the [documentation](https://github.com/julemai/nrcan-hfe/blob/main/doc/HFE_database_2022Q03_documentation.pdf), for an exaplantion of the arguments passed to these functions as well as a documentation of the entire toolkit.
+Please refer to the [documentation](https://github.com/julemai/nrcan-hfe/blob/main/doc/HFE_database_2022Q03_documentation.pdf), for an explanation of the arguments passed to these functions as well as a documentation of the entire toolkit.